hetalang/HetaSimulator.jl/docs/src/tutorial/sim.md

 ## Working example

 As an example we will use a model describing a simple two-compartment pharmacokinetic model stored in single __.heta__ file.
-It is expected that the model code will be placed into "index.heta" file located in a directory __my\_example__ or something like that.
+It is expected that the model code will be placed into "index.heta" file located in the working directory.

 File can be downloaded here: [index.heta](./sim-files/index.heta)